 Cows are the livelihood of many village families.
 Most of the cattle died during the war events.

 We have developed a system that allows families to get cows back: Families receive a credit to buy a pregnant cow or a cow with a calf.
 This enables them to do business and pay back the loan after one to two years.
 The money is then available to another family.
 A selected “cow committee” is responsible for the repayment and new allocation of the loans.

-In this way, about 300 families have received cows in the meantime, and of course they have had offspring…
+In this way, by 2017, about 300 families have received cows, and of course, they have had offspring…

 The people of the Kuchi…

 …lives semi-nomadic.
 They have no cows, but camels, sheep and goats.
 During the five years of extreme drought under the Taliban regime, they lost 75% of their animals.
 Many clans are thereby completely impoverished.

 According to the principle of the cow project they receive a loan for five ewes per family.
 Three families receive one breeding ram each.
 Here a “sheep committee” ensures that the loans are repaid on time and passed on.
 It works!
-So far about 1,000 families have received sheep.
+By 2022, about 1,600 families have received sheep.
 Those who received the first loans can now live off their flock of sheep.

-A long-term report on the Kuchi project can be downloaded here:
+A long-term interim report from 2014 on the Kuchi project is available here: